lilscorfy/wifi-net-info-tool/README.md

-Network Hunter - Location Tracker
+Network Hunter - WiFi Network Information

-A simple tool to track network-based location using Termux.
+A simple tool to gather detailed WiFi network information using Termux.

 Features

-✔️ Tracks device location based on network information ✔️ Uses Nmap and Bash scripting
+✔️ Scans nearby WiFi networks
-✔️ Lightweight and easy to use
+✔️ Retrieves network details like SSID, BSSID, Signal Strength, and more ✔️ Uses Nmap and Python for efficient scanning

 Installation